Research

 Is That the Way?
 Tourism-Driven Social Change and the Decline of Local Participation

 [AVAILABLE UPON REQUEST] Tourism is generally praised for revitalizing local economies, yet it can also carry subtle political costs.
 In this article, I argue that contexts of persistent mobility, where social encounters are frequent but ephemeral, weaken the incentives to invest and to enforce local participation.
 I examine the case of the Way of Saint James (Camino de Santiago) in Spain, where a tourist boom transformed social life in small urban and rural communities.
-Using a difference-in-differences strategy, I show that tourist exposure reduced association density by roughly 17-24 percent of the sample mean and local turnout by more than 2 percentage points.
+Using a difference-in-differences strategy, I show that tourist exposure reduced association density by roughly 25 percent of the sample mean and local turnout by more than 2 percentage points.
 Communities that host pilgrims face a contextual and compositional shock.
-First, hostels tend to be located near town halls, disrupting existing social routines at these fixed places.
+First, hostels, by hosting pilgrims, tend to disrupt existing social routines at fixed places––such as plazas.
 Second, hostels attract younger, mobile residents who join the community and have less engagement in local affairs.
-Both effects changed the norms that enforce local participation.
+Both effects changed the norms that enforce and sustain local participation.

 Bordering on Discontent: The Political Consequences of Border Liberalization with Josep Serrano-Serrat